✓ Updated June 2026

 Essential Travel Tips

-Providence is generally a safe city, but like any urban area, it's wise to be aware of your surroundings, especially at night.
-Stick to well-lit streets when walking after dark, and don't hesitate to use a rideshare service if you feel uncomfortable.
+While Providence is generally safe, especially in tourist areas, it's always wise to be aware of your surroundings, particularly at night.
+Stick to well-lit streets when walking, and if you're unsure about an area, don't hesitate to grab a quick ride-share.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.